plainoldprogrammer/yasm/README.md

 * Each category now has an folder icon.
 * Each snippet now has a file icon.
 * Can open a user specific database (through options menu or Ctrl + O shortcut).
-* Are categories and snippets are fully navigated through arrow keys
+* Are categories and snippets are fully navigated through arrow keys.

 **Version 1.0 (Stable)**
 * Navigation through arrow keys in the snippet list.